MultiSafepay/docs/content/developer/fastcheckout-ios-sdk.md

 7. Under **Embedded binaries**,click **+**.
 8. Select **FastCheckoutKit.xcframework**.

+> ✅ Sucess
-You can now start using the FastCheckoutKit SDK in your app.
+> You can now start using the FastCheckoutKit SDK in your app.

-### Demo
+# How to integrate

 To integrate the FastCheckout iOS SDK into your app, follow these steps: